 Conclusion

-Research design in research methodology helps a researcher in various ways in his expected research work.
+Research plan or design in research methodology helps a researcher in various ways in his expected research work.
 It is a blueprint that is followed to complete a research project.
 Hence research design is a research framework or plan that guides the collection and analysis of data.

 References